-- (1) Appear on the scheduled day by 9 AM, in time to start operating by 9:30 AM. - (1) If unable to take the assigned duty, the assigned manager must have arranged for a substitute by calling an alternate and arranging to exchange duty. - (2) Determine with the Instructor and Tow Pilot the operating runway; and equipment needs for the day.
-Call conferences upon changes, and preside over the day. - (3) Adhere to all operating rules.
-If doubt exists whether to continue to fly, discontinue operations until it is safe to do so. - (4) Maintain and administer priority flight lists (or delegate the responsibility) for the use of sailplanes and tow planes - (5) Maintain the daily Operating Log accurately and completely. - (6) Keep, sign and date the Operations Log. - (7) Keep the flight line area clear of all obstructions, including observers, children, dogs, parked cars, airplanes, or appoint a host to guests. - (8) Coordinate rides for passengers to maintain a proper balance between accommodating guests seeking rides and the needs of FLSC members - (9) Issue Ride certificates (or delegate the task) to those wishing to purchase rides. - (10) Collect the proper fees (or delegate the task) from Guest Members, Junior Members, and purchasers of 3-flight Introductory Memberships. - (11) Enter all receipts into the Cash Receipts Log or delegate the task. - (12)Total the time and enter total time for each sailplane in the sailplane log in the locked log box (SW corner of clubhouse desk) at the end of the day. - (13) Store all equipment at the end of the day. - (14) Submit all receipts, along with the Cash Receipts Log to the receiving Treasurer (There is an envelope in the trailer with postage for the purpose).
+- (1) Arrive on your scheduled day by 9 AM, in time to start operating by 9:30 AM. - (0) If unable to take the assigned duty, you must arrange for a substitute to exchange your duty and then update the flying schedule on the website. - (1) Briefing: Before the start of operations, coordinate with the Instructor and Tow Pilot the operating runway, a plan for the day, any equipment needs and discuss any impacts to safety or operations. - (2) Re-coordinate throughout the day if weather changes, and plan changes.
+If doubt exists whether to continue to fly, discontinue operations until it is safe to do so with advice from the instructor and tow pilot.
+If weather is questionable, the tow pilot may be dispatched for a flight to check the weather. - (3) Adhere to all operating rules. - (4) Make a flight list (or delegate the responsibility), for the use of sailplanes and tow planes from the schedule and as members arrive. - (5) Keep, sign and date the Operations Log.
+Maintain the daily Operating Log accurately and completely. - (6) Monitor flying operations.
+Keep the flight area clear for takeoffs and landing aircraft, including observers, children, dogs, parked cars, other airplanes. - (7) Monitor Launch and Retrieval of all gliders - (8) Prepare for Guests: - Have a sign posted on the fence next to the gate stating the following: "Guest's Welcomed, please go directly to the Picnic Shelter to check in" - Use cones to designate an area where visitors can stay unless accompanied by a member. - Coordinate rides for passengers to maintain a proper balance between accommodating guests seeking rides and the needs of FLSC members. - OPS Manager has the guests sign in, then immediately assigns a greeter/escort to always stay with the group / individual.
+The greeter can show the individuals around the field and gliders. - □ If OPS Manager is busy and misses the group (individual) arrival, a member should take on the assignment, and coordinate with the OPS Manager

+- (9) Issue Ride certificates (or delegate the task) to those wishing to purchase rides. - (10) Collect the proper fees (or delegate the task) from Guest Members, Junior Members, and purchasers of 3-flight Introductory Memberships. - (11) Enter all receipts into the Cash Receipts Log or delegate the task. - (12) Total the time and enter total time for each sailplane in the sailplane log in the locked log box (SW corner of clubhouse desk) at the end of the day. - (13) Store all equipment at the end of the day. - (14) Submit all receipts, along with the Cash Receipts Log to the receiving Treasurer (There is an envelope in the trailer with postage for the purpose).